davetron5000/faas-is-a-what-now/markdown/contract.md

 A big downside of designing a distributed system built on Faas it that it's hard to execute system tests or to even test that various functions are working together properly.
-In a microservices world, we can use consumer-drive contracts, which we talked about in the last chapter.
+In a microservices world, we can use consumer-driven contracts, which we talked about in the last chapter.

 What is the analog in our event-sourced, functions-as-a-service, serverless world?